Deiru2k/miracle-tv/README.md

 ```

-`nixos-rebuild switch` Should download and compile everything
-Look for full list of options inside the module file
+`nixos-rebuild switch` should download and compile everything.
+Look for full list of options inside the module file.